Heat pump (hybrid) water heaters

 - The heat pump water heater must be listed on the Northwest Energy Efficiency Alliance's qualified product list.

-- Tier 1 units must be installed in an unheated location (e.g., garage, unheated basement, shed).
-Interior installations do not qualify
+- Tier 1 units may be installed in an unheated location (e.g., garage, unheated basement, shed, etc.) or in a conditioned/interior location.

-- Tier 2 units may be installed in an unheated location (e.g., garage, unheated basement, shed) or in an interior location with exhaust ductwork installed.
+- Tier 2 units may be installed in an unheated location (e.g., garage, unheated basement, shed, etc.) or in a conditioned/interior location.
+If the unit is installed

 - The heat pump water heater must be installed according to the manufacturer specifications.

-- A Heat Pump Water Heater Installation Form must be filled out and submitted to EWEB.
+- A Heat Pump Water Heater Installation Form must be filled out completely and submitted to EWEB.